Sebastian Vollmer: 2016 season

-Vollmer was placed on the Reserve/PUP list on August 30, 2016 after having shoulder surgery while also dealing with a hip injury.
+Vollmer was placed on the Reserve/PUP list on 30 August 2016 after having shoulder surgery while also dealing with a hip injury.
 However, due to the seriousness of his injuries, he was never activated off the PUP list, and missed the entire 2016 season.
-On February 5, 2017, Vollmer's Patriots appeared in Super Bowl LI.
+On 5 February 2017, Vollmer's Patriots appeared in Super Bowl LI.
 In the game, the Patriots defeated the Atlanta Falcons by a score of 34–28 in overtime.

-On March 3, 2017, Vollmer was released by the Patriots.
+On 3 March 2017, Vollmer was released by the Patriots.

 Retirement

-On May 16, 2017, Vollmer announced his retirement from the NFL.
+On 16 May 2017, Vollmer announced his retirement from the NFL.
 At the time of his retirement announcement, he reported he had lost 75 pounds from his playing weight of 320 pounds.

 Post-retirement

 Following his playing career, Vollmer has been active as a commentator and NFL expert for German television channels ProSieben and ProSieben Maxx as part of the show ran.
-He is currently active as a commentator for streaming service DAZN since September 2019.
+He has been active as a commentator for the streaming service DAZN since September 2019.

+Since 2023, Vollmer has been part of RTL, the 3rd-biggest TV network in Germany, where he is a TV analyst for American football.

 His autobiography, titled German Champion: Die Geschichte meiner NFL-Karriere, was published on 8 September 2018.